isomerpages/moe-kranjipri/_cca/Infocomm Media Club.md

 ##### **Introduction**

-Digital Media Club works with Infocomm Media Development Authority (IMDA) to offer members opportunities to pursue their interest, deepen their learning in emerging technologies and gain industry exposure.
-Members will indulge in activities under the **DISCOVER,** **LEARN, SERVE** and **EXCEL** pillars.
+Infocomm Media Club works with Infocomm Media Development Authority (IMDA) to offer members opportunities to pursue their interest, deepen their learning in emerging technologies and gain industry exposure.
+Members will indulge in activities under the&nbsp;**DISCOVER,**&nbsp;**LEARN, SERVE**&nbsp;and&nbsp;**EXCEL**&nbsp;pillars.

-**DISCOVER:** Members enjoy exclusive tech an media learning journeys, curated authentic learning experiences with hands-on activities.
+**DISCOVER:**&nbsp;Members enjoy exclusive tech an media learning journeys, curated authentic learning experiences with hands-on activities.

-**LEARN:** Members get trained in emerging technologies in comprehensive courses, accelerators and bootcamps.
+**LEARN:**&nbsp;Members get trained in emerging technologies in comprehensive courses, accelerators and bootcamps.

-**SERVE:** Members are empowered to enrich lives through meaningful Values-in-Action projects.
+**SERVE:**&nbsp;Members are empowered to enrich lives through meaningful Values-in-Action projects.

-**EXCEL:** Members get to compete on a national stage.
+**EXCEL:**&nbsp;Members get to compete on a national stage.